laplacian-core/common-model/README.md

   >
   >   The repository path to store locally built modules.
   >   The modules in this repository have the highest priority.
   >
+  > , --updates-scripts-only
+  >
+  >   Updates script files only.
+  >   This option is used to generate the generator script itself
+  >   when the project is initially generated.
+  >
 - [./script/git-each-subproject.sh](<./scripts/git-each-subproject.sh>)